ThePenitentTextures1/KH1-Gummi-Manager/README.md

 -----

----Part 1: The GUI: Top Menu and Blueprint Manager Here I'll describe not only the layout of the GUI, but also the data flow that should take place upon interaction with the GUI.
+---Part 1: The GUI: Top Menu

+Here I'll describe not only the layout of the GUI, but also the data flow that should take place upon interaction with the GUI.

 --The Window: